Cooperation in public goods game on square lattices with agents changing interaction groups: Results

 Hence, for the size of the lattice $d\mapsto \infty$ we get

 resulting in the average size of the interaction neighbourhood significantly smaller than in the case of the global scenario with fixed $K$.

 From the plots presented in Fig.~\ref{fig:random-patches-roaming} one can observe that for $K>3$ some participation of roaming agents can be beneficial for cooperation.
-Indeed, for the roaming agents participation $\delta$ in in the range $\delta\in[0.1,0.5]$ it is visible that the roaming agents decreaes the synergy factor $r$ required to achieve the domination of the cooperative strategy.
+Indeed, for the roaming agent's participation $\delta$ in the range $\delta\in[0.1,0.5]$ it is visible that the roaming agents decrease the synergy factor $r$ required to achieve the domination of the cooperative strategy.

 As one can see in the plots presented in Fig.~\ref{fig:random-patches-roaming}, in the case where the interaction neighbourhood can be selected from the global pool of agents with the uniformly distributed size of the interaction neighbourhood, one can also observe the effect of decreasing of the synergy factor